Scaling Methods for Stochastic Chemical Reaction Networks: A CRN with Bi-Modal Behavior

 \subsection{Positive Recurrence}

 \begin{proposition} The Markov process $(X(t))$ is positive recurrent. \end{proposition}

 Theorem~\ref{ErgCrit} is used to prove this property.
 The proof is not difficult but it has to be handled with some care.
 We will introduce two auxiliary processes with which the process $(X_N(t))$ can be decomposed.
-One describes the process when the first coordinate is below $p$ and the other when the second coordinate is greater or equal to $1$.
+One describes the process when the first coordinate is below $p$ and the other when it is larger than $p$.
 This representation gives a more formal description of the bi-modal behavior mentioned above.
 Additionally, it will turn out to be helpful to establish the scaling properties of this CRN in Section~\ref{CapBound}.
 For $x{=}(x_1,x_2){\in}\N^2$, we introduce

 $f_p$ will be our Lyapunov function.
 The strategy is of analyzing separately the two boundary behaviors.
 The first one is essentially associated with the initial state $(0,N)$ which we have already seen.
 The other case is for an initial state of the form $(N,0)$, the problem here is of having the second coordinate positive sufficiently often so that reaction $S_1{+}S_2\rightharpoonup \emptyset$ can decrease significantly the first coordinate.